Cycle intersection form and oscillation of graph eigenfunctions: Application: Stability of oscillator networks

 The swing equations model the synchronization of a network of electrical generators, such as the Western interconnect, the electrical grid covering most of the western United States and Canada.
-The coefficients $M_r$ and $\gamma_r$ represent the inertial and internal damping of the $r^{\text{\rm{th}}}$ generator in the network, and $a_{rs}$ (assumed symmetric) represesents the coupling strength between generators $r$ ans $s$.
-Nonzero $a_{rs}$ define a graph, typically with few cycles (as compared with the number of vertices/generators).
-In applications and in many analyses, the phase shifts and inertial effects are neglected (equivalent to assuming that $\phi_{rs}=0$ and $M_r/\gamma_r \ll 1$ respectively in equation \eqref{eqn:Swing}.
+The coefficients $M_i$ and $\gamma_i$ represent the inertial and internal damping of the $i^{\text{\rm{th}}}$ generator in the network, and $a_{ij}$ (assumed symmetric) represents the coupling strength between generators $i$ and $j$.
+The nonzero $a_{ij}$ define a graph, which typically has few cycles as compared with the number of vertices/generators.
+The full swing equations are not a gradient flow, but in many applications and in many analyses, the phase shifts and inertial effects are neglected.
+This is equivalent to assuming that $\phi_{ij}=0$ and $M_i/\gamma_i \ll 1$ respectively in equation \eqref{eqn:Swing}.
 Under these assumptions it suffices to consider the closely related non-uniform Kuramoto model \cite{Dor_Bul_IEEE}

-In the case where all of the generators have the same internal damping $\gamma_r=1$, the linearization about a fixed point ($\frac{d\theta_r}{dt}=0$) denoted $\boldsymbol{\theta}^*$ is the following Jacobian matrix supported on the graph
+In the case where all of the generators have the same internal damping $\gamma_i=1$, the linearization about a fixed point ($\frac{d\theta_i}{dt}=0$) denoted $\boldsymbol{\theta}^*$ is the following Jacobian matrix supported on the graph

 The number of positive eigenvalues of the Jacobian $L$ is the dimension of the unstable manifold of the fixed point $\boldsymbol{\theta}^*$ and hence determines the stability of $\boldsymbol{\theta}^*$.
 The matrix $L$ is of the form of the combinatorial graph Laplacian with the important distinction that classically the graph Laplacian is assumed to have all edge weights positive: here the edge weight $a_{ij}\cos(\theta^*_j-\theta^*_i)$ can take either sign, but will be assumed non-zero.
 For some discussion of other contexts in which such $L$ arise see \cite{BroDev_siamjam14}.
-The Kuramoto model is translation invariant, $\theta_r \mapsto \theta_r+\alpha$, implying that the vector $v = \mathbf{1} := (1,1,1,\ldots,1)^\top$ lies in the kernel of $L$.
+The Kuramoto model is translation invariant, $\theta_i \mapsto \theta_i+\alpha$, implying that the vector $v = \mathbf{1} := (1,1,1,\ldots,1)^\top$ lies in the kernel of $L$.
 This should also be clear from the definition of $L$, as the row sum is zero.
-In this context, the following result was derived to count the dimension of $\boldsymbol{\theta}^*$:
+In this context, the following result was derived to count the dimension of the unstable manifold: \begin{theorem}[Bronski, DeVille, Ferguson \cite{BroDevFer_siamjam16}] Assume the kernel of $L$ is spanned by the vector $\mathbf{1}$.
+Let $D$ be a $|\E|\times|\E|$ diagonal matrix with entries $D_{i,j} = L_{i,j}$ and $C$ be a frame for the cycle space $Z$ of the graph $G$.
+Then